Economic Empowerment

 NOTE: The IDA program is temporarily unavailable due to a funding shortage at Casa of Oregon.
 We will update this page as soon as we learn that the situation has changed.

 IDAs are made possible through the Assets for Independence Act, Oregon IDA 75% Tax Credit, Neighborhood Partnerships, and CASA of Oregon.
-Applicants need to be an Oregon resident, have earned income (limits apply), or be receiving TANF or SSI/SSDI.
+Applicants need to be an Oregon resident, have earned income (limits apply), or be receiving TANF, SNAP, or SSI/SSDI.

 Financial Know-How Course

 Financial abuse occurs in 98% of abusive relationships and is the number one reason victims stay in or return to abusive relationships*.
 Financial Know-How Groups provide an opportunity for survivors of domestic and/or sexual violence to learn about and discuss topics related to financial well-being.
-Meetings are held virtually on the last Wednesday of each month from 4:30-5:30 pm.
+Meetings are held virtually from 6PM and are 45 to 60 minutes depending on registration.
+Current dates:

 Registration is required at least 24 hrs before that month’s session.
 Email empowerment@bradleyangle.org to register.